parvathy-lal/Project1/README.md

     cv2.rectangle(img, (x, y), (x + w, y + h), (0, 0, 255), 2)
 ```

-When an anomaly detected, an alert will be generated.
+Whenever an anomaly detected, an alert will be generated.
 For alert, we have to install **_win10toast_** package and alert formed as,

 ```
 hr = ToastNotifier()